header_image

 Last 60 Credits Rule - Two grade point averages may be calculated to determine a candidate's eligibility to declare Physical Education.
 A GPA may be calculated using (1) UW-Madison and all other all transferable college level coursework attempted and (2) the last 60 credits attempted.
 The higher GPA of these two calculations will be used for determining eligibility.
 Once declared, students must earn a semester GPA of 2.75 each semester after declaration.
 More information on this rule is available here.

-Transfer students and students who already hold a Bachelor’s degree must be admitted to UW-Madison to enroll in a School of Education program.
-Admission to the campus has its own application, admission process, and application deadlines; see Office of Admissions and Recruitment for campus application information.
+Students who already hold a Bachelor’s degree and wish to become certified to teach Physical Education must be admitted to UW-Madison.
+Admission to the university has its own application, admission process, and application deadlines; see Office of Admissions and Recruitment for university application information.

-All off-campus students are strongly advised to meet with an advisor in the School of Education Student Services office in advance of their declaration.
-Consultations with advisors are available in person, virtually, or via telephone; email soeacademicservices@education.wisc.edu or call 608-262-1651 to schedule an appointment.
+All returning students are strongly advised to meet with an advisor in the School of Education Student Services office before applying for admission to UW-Madison.
+Consultations with advisors are available in person, virtually, or via telephone; email studentservices@education.wisc.edu or call 608-262-1651 to schedule an appointment.

 Background Checks